 Key Differences Between Supply vs Demand

 Both Supply vs Demand are popular choices in the market; Let us discuss some of the major differences:

-- Demand refers to the available demand of a particular product or thing in the market; in other words, how much of that quantity does the customer desires and wants to purchase is called demand.
-Supply, on the other hand, refers to the availability of that product with the vendor or the manufacturers of that product in the market and how much of that the supplier is willing to sell in the market.
+- The customer’s desire and willingness to purchase a particular product or thing in the market is what we refer to as demand.
+On the other hand, supply refers to the availability of that product with the vendor or the manufacturers in the market and how much the supplier is willing to sell.

-- A demand for a product is derived from a number of factors: the availability of a product, the income level of a customer, customer preferences of that particular product, and availability of an alternative product in the markets.
-On the contrary, the supply of a product depends on a number of factors: the Number of suppliers of that product in the market, nature of the product, scarcity of the resources to produce the product, and various other factors.
+- Several factors contribute to the derivation of product demand, including the availability of a product, the customer’s income level, preferences for that particular product, and the availability of an alternative product in the market.
+On the contrary, the supply of a product depends on several factors: the number of suppliers of that product in the market, the nature of the product, scarcity of the resources to produce the product, and various other factors.

-- Demand always represents the customer, i.e., it tells us about the customer demand and preferences of the product and the customer likes and dislikes of the product.
-On the other hand, the Supply of a product refers to the firm or the supplier, which tells us about the supply and the availability of various products in the market.
-It also tells us how much of the product the supplier can supply for a given period.
+- Demand always represents the customer, i.e., it tells us about the customer’s demand and preferences for the product and the customer’s likes and dislikes.
+On the other hand, product supply refers to the firm or the supplier, which tells us about the supply and availability of various products in the market.
+It also tells us how much product the supplier can supply.

 Supply vs Demand Comparison Table

 Let’s look at the top 4 Comparisons between Supply vs Demand.